How GSA Employees Obtain a GSA Access Card

 Bring two forms of acceptable identification (ID) to the enrollment appointment.
 The Registrar at the enrollment station will take your photograph and electronic fingerprints.
 Contact your HRO to confirm that you have completed enrollment.
 Reach out to your HRO if you have any problem completing enrollment.

-Follow the instructions in the email from your Regional Credentialing Officer (RCO) or MSO to pick up and activate your GSA Access Card.
-Bring an acceptable identification (ID) and the temporary badge (if applicable) to pick up your GSA Access Card.
-Use the same username and password that you used to schedule the enrollment appointment on the MSO scheduling website to schedule the activation appointment.
+Follow the instructions in the email from your HRO or USAccess to pick up and activate your GSA Access Card.
+Bring two forms of acceptable identification (ID) to pick up your GSA Access Card.
 After activating your Access Card, you must connect your computer directly to the GSA network and perform a system reboot before using Virtual Private Network (VPN) remote access.

 If you picked up and activated a replacement Access Card or updated the certificates on your Access Card:

 - After activating your replacement card or updating your card certificates, you must connect your computer from a GSA office directly to the GSA network and reboot your computer before gaining Virtual Private Network (VPN) remote access.
 Your new or updated card will not work with VPN unless you do this.